Have you ever bought something new, only to accidentally damage it shortly thereafter? Of course you have, it happens to the best of us!

 Here are CreditCardForum’s sponsored picks for 2013:

-#3 - Chase Sapphire – This credit card also offers an immense array of benefits including purchase protection and there is no annual fee.
-For the Visa category, this card is the best.
+Chase Sapphire – This credit card also offers an immense array of benefits including purchase protection.